 FABIAN – A blah voice can’t overcome equally blah material.
 He had the looks but was usually flat in singing, unless he was sharp.

 FLO RIDA – Hell is being in Florida when he was popular.
-A think hook or two doesn’t redeem mediocre beats and lazy lyrics.
+A nice hook or two doesn’t redeem mediocre beats and lazy lyrics.
 He stole his best hook from Dead or Alive.

 KIM FOWLEY – Opportunist, creep, and not in that order.